Why Marijuana Is Not Legal in the U.S. Federally (Yet)

 But Trump had also named Jeff Sessions as attorney general.
 Sessions was a notorious anti-drug crusader who had retrograde views when it came to marijuana.

 There were concerns that Sessions would crack down on marijuana using his power as AG, and that seemed plausible as he rescinded the Cole Memo.

 Fast-forward to present day, however, and Sessions has since been ousted from the top law enforcement spot in the country, taking his anti-pot views with him.
-Looking ahead, U.S. marijuana legalization in 2019 will see the biggest political push yet, federally.
+Looking ahead, U.S. marijuana legalization in 2019 will see its biggest political push yet federally.

 The cannabis industry has already scored several wins in the United States.